syslogic/cloudbuild-android/README.md

 ## How to use it?

- - Import to [Cloud Source Repositories](https://source.cloud.google.com/repo/new) and setup a build [trigger](https://console.cloud.google.com/cloud-build/triggers) there.
+ - Import to [Cloud Source Repositories](https://source.cloud.google.com/repo/new) and set up a build [trigger](https://console.cloud.google.com/cloud-build/triggers) there.

   ![Cloud Build - Screenshot 01](https://raw.githubusercontent.com/syslogic/cloudbuild-android-builder/master/screenshots/screenshot_01.png)